bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

 We need to clarify the process of Refal function execution now.

-1. A sentence is selected from the left side of which you can get a function argument by changing the variables in it to some values.
-If there are several such sentences, it is chosen with the one with the smallest number.
+1. A sentence is selected from the left side in which you can get the function argument by changing the variables in it to some values.
+If there are several such sentences, then the one with the smallest number is selected.
    If there wasn’t such sentence, then the program ends with an error of recognition impossible.
 2. The variables values are fixed when they request to the function argument